-Music used in Episode 8 of A New York Minute In History includes “Begrudge” by Darby, “Hash Out” by Sunday at Slims and “Kid Kodi” by Skittle.
+Music used in this episode of A New York Minute In History includes “Begrudge” by Darby, “Hash Out” by Sunday at Slims and “Kid Kodi” by Skittle.

 The oral history of Woodstock drawn from WAMC interviews with Wavy Gravy, Graham Nash, Melanie, Michael Lang, Stephen Stills, Robbie Robertson of the Band, Richie Havens, Arlo Guthrie, Leslie West of Mountain and Pete Townshend of the Who included the following songs: “Going Up The Country” by Canned Heat, “With A Little Help From My Friends” by Joe Cocker, “For What It’s Worth” by Stephen Stills, “Freedom” by Richie Havens, “Coming Into Los Angeles” by Arlo Guthrie, “Blood of the Sun” by Mountain, “Lay Down” by Melanie and “Woodstock” by Crosby, Stills, Nash and Young.

 A New York Minute In History is a podcast about the history of New York and the unique tales of New Yorkers.
-It is hosted by Devin Lander, the New York State Historian.
+It is hosted by Devin Lander, the New York State Historian, and Saratoga County Historian Lauren Roberts.
 WAMC’s Jim Levulis is the producer.
 A New York Minute In History is a production of the New York State Museum, WAMC Northeast Public Radio and Archivist Media.